To be is to be perceived George Berkeley

-I remember at Uni having a great discussion with a fellow student.
-He wondered that, if we had senses that simply are not within our capabilities to imagine, would we then find a whole new world of Beings just milling around us here on planet earth?
+I remember at Uni having a discussion with a fellow student.
+He wondered that if we had senses that simply are not within our capabilities to imagine, would we then find a whole new world of Beings just milling around us here on planet earth?
 He was very stoned.
 I was very drunk.
 It all made perfect sense.

-I wonder why we judge someone who uses drugs for fun, more than someone who seeks their thrills through physical pursuits such as hurling themselves out of aeroplanes or climbing mountains.
+I wonder why we judge someone who uses drugs for fun, more than someone who seeks their thrills through physical pursuits such as hurling themselves out of airplanes or climbing mountains.
 Perhaps it’s because we are suspicious of those with a mental state that seems forever up and down: when I have seen loved ones go through serious mental illnesses, I wonder how they can possibly be interpreting the same people, objects and stimuli so differently to how I am interpreting them.
 Their version of reality seems terrifying.

 Thinking about changes in our mental state gets me to thinking about the most profound and yet most banal event that occurs within my body every month, regular as clockwork since I was 14.
 My period.

 For about five days of each month, the world I inhabit changes.
 You may think it is me that has changed, that I am irrational, illogical, mad even.
 I have certainly been called all of those things at my time of the month.
 However, from where I am stood I am anything but.
 I am still processing the information that I touch, see, hear and feel the same as I always do.
 The conclusions I draw are logical, based on the information that my senses collate.
 It is just that the stimuli themselves seem to change.
 For about one fifth of my reproductive life, the way I perceive things shifts slightly.